 I knew I enjoyed cooking when I was 12 or 13.
 I had been eating the same foods for as long as i could remember and i just wanted something different, and my siblings felt the same.
 It fell on me to keep things exciting when it came to mealtime and i loved to deliver.

 That’s a loaded question.
 I’m going to go with the first thing that comes to mind: Teriyaki Spam, scrambled eggs, and rice.
 This is a dish so dear to my heart.
 You have to be from Hawaii to understand.

 What do you do to recharge?

 These days you can expect to find me playing guitar or playing disc golf to recharge.

 I went back up to Charlotte, to work in a more higher end/refined environment.
-I came back to LRB mainly because i was hoping to help with prep work, maybe help with putting out specials or new menu items.
-Definitely got more than i was expecting upon my return.
+I came back to LRB mainly because I was hoping to help with prep work, or maybe help with putting out specials.
+I definitely got more than I was expecting upon my return.

-What excites you about the new direction of LRB Cantina?
+What excites Chef Eli about the new direction of LRB Cantina?

 What did you learn from the farmers on the Farm Tour?